daryllxd/lifelong-learning/programming/ruby/testing/magic-tricks-of-testing-sandi-metz.md

       assert(27, gear.cog) # Assert the side effect
     end

-*Make assertions about the DIRECT side effects.* Direct: It's the responsibility of the last Ruby class involved.
+*Make assertions about the DIRECT public side effects.* Direct: It's the responsibility of the last Ruby class involved.

 Remember: The Receiver of the incoming message has the *sole responsibility* for asserting the result of direct public side effects!